adrisan0/house/README.md

 Job hopping can now be modeled by selecting a change year and future career path.
 Salary growth switches to the new trajectory from that year onward.
-A savings curve editor lets you adjust the saving rate for each projection year using a set of vertical sliders, similar to an audio equalizer.
-These sliders now resize automatically when the "Years until purchase" value changes.
+The savings rate editor now uses an interactive curve.
+Click on a year to add a node and drag it to adjust the rate, allowing smooth changes over time.
+The chart adapts automatically when the "Years until purchase" value changes.
-The equalizer is responsive with horizontal scroll and labels use two-digit years to save space.

 ## Professional Tools & Libraries